xiancaiguazi/Get-smart-on-Matlab/README.md

 Gold rules:
 1. use 'help' command
+2. write   'clear ; close all; clc'    every time at the beginning of a .m file to initialize.

 Some resource:
 for getstart:
-1.  free tutotrials on official site :
+1.  free interaction tutotrial on official site : MATLAB onramp

-        MATLAB onramp: (online interact learning)
-                        this will show you
+                        which will show you
-                                  1. how to use it as fundamental calculator.
+                                  1. how to use it as a fundamental calculator.
-                                  2. the operation,creation of vector and matrix
+                                  2. the operation,creation，comparison of vector and matrix
                                   3. save and load data; import data from files
                                   4. select data in a certain matrix
                                   5. how to get help from doc
+                                  6. and so on, go to have a try.
+2. offical  getstart.pdf, provide many examples for basic use.